CrahunGit/BlazorComponents/README.md

 \
 &nbsp;
 ## Wizard Component
 The wizard component Will show steps in certain order.
-Steps can contains any othe components, html, whatever you want.
+Steps can contains any other components, html or whatever you want.
 <img src="https://github.com/crahungit/BlazorComponents/blob/master/wizard.gif?raw=true" width="100%" />

 ### Usage